AElfProject/aelf-docs/docs/References/Web API/Chain API.md

-# AELF API 1.0
+---
+sidebar_position: 1
+title: Chain API
+description: Chain API
+---

-## Chain API
+# Chain API

-### Get information about a given block by block hash.
+## Get information about a given block by block hash.
 Optionally with the list of its transactions.

 ```http
 GET /api/blockChain/block